Clipteam/clipcc-extension/README.md

 ccext-cli
 ```

-In the last step, the ClipCC extension development scaffold will ask questions about the extension information. please note that we will use JavaScript for development, so please choose JavaScript as your programming language.
+In the last step, the ClipCC extension development scaffold will ask questions about the extension information. please note that we will use ``JavaScript(CommonJS)`` for development, so please choose JavaScript as your programming language.~~Although I prefer TypeScript~~

 ![Image loading...](https://s3.jpg.cm/2021/08/22/IbEeHG.png)